-Each aircraft shall be flown within the limitations of its Certificate of Airworthiness or Permit to Fly.
+Each paramotor shall be flown within the limitations of its Certificate of Airworthiness or Permit to Fly.
 Any maneuvers hazardous to other competitors or the public shall be avoided.
-Unauthorized aerobatics are prohibited.
+Unauthorized aerobatics and jettisonable ballast are prohibited.
 (S10 4.23.2)